SumoLogic/sumologic-documentation/docs/search/optimize-search-partitions.md

 ## What is Query Rewriting?

 Whenever possible, we rewrite a user's queries to perform better.
-We'll illustrate this using a simple example below:
+We'll illustrate this using a simple example below:.

 This means that: